Gregwar/Image/README.md

 all the specific actions take place.

-The `Common` adapter is design to contain common abstract actions, while the specific adatpers (like `GD`) are designed to contain actions specific to the low level layer.
+The `Common` adapter is design to contain common abstract actions, while the specific adapters (like `GD`) are designed to contain actions specific to the low level layer.

 You can add your own methods by adding it in the corresponding adapter.